Tri-Rail: Extensions and upgrades

+Proposed routes

-Downtown Miami and Coastal Link (FEC line service)
+Coastal Link (FEC line service)

 In the 2025 and 2030 long-range transportation plans, Tri-Rail has envisioned moving to or adding service on the Florida East Coast Railway (FEC) corridor, which runs parallel to U.S. 1 (Biscayne Boulevard/Brickell Avenue in Miami-Dade County, and Federal Highway in Broward and Palm Beach counties).
 This corridor will provide more opportunities for pedestrian travel from stations to end destinations than does the current South Florida Rail Corridor, which must rely almost exclusively on shuttle buses for passenger distribution.
 Tri-Rail officials project that the project would cost about $2.5 billion and that 59,000 people per day would ride it, The FEC, which denied the state's request to use the line for commuter rail in the 1980s, is now under new ownership as of 2017, and has now stated that it is willing to allow the use of the 85 mi segment of track between downtown Miami and Jupiter for passenger trains.

 Tri-Rail service on the FEC line would bring stations to Downtown Miami's transit hub, Government Center station via MiamiCentral, as well as service in Midtown Miami/Miami Design District, Upper East Side/Miami Shores, North Miami, North Miami Beach/Aventura, Downtown Hollywood, and Downtown Fort Lauderdale, putting it within walking distance of thousands of potential riders.
 Getting to and from the current stations has been a major detractor of Tri-Rail's convenience since opening.
 Miami's Downtown Development Authority along with Miami-area politicians are actively lobbying to bring Tri-Rail to the city core.

 Track connections between the FEC tracks and the South Florida Rail Corridor are also currently under construction.
 These connections are mainly for freight connectivity between the two lines, but are planned for future Coastal Link use.
 The Northwood Connection just north of West Palm Beach will provide a new connection as well as rehabilitating an existing connection.
 The Iris Connection will connect the SFRC to the FEC's Little River Branch near Hialeah.
-FDOT is building both connections, which were funded by a federal TIGER grant.
+FDOT has built both connections, which were funded by a federal TIGER grant.